n6ai/minze/docs/guide/advanced/patterns.md

 ## Browser Storage

-You can use the JavaScript native `sessionStorage` or `localStorage` properties for accessing the Storage object.
+You can use the browser `sessionStorage`, `localStorage` or `IndexedDB` for storing and retrieving data.

-- **Session Storage:** The stored data is cleared when the page session ends.
+- **Session Storage:** The stored data is cleared when the session ends.
-- **Local Storage:** The stored data is saved across browser sessions.
+- **Local Storage:** The stored data is saved across sessions.
+- **IndexedDB:** Low-level storage for large amounts of data, persists across sessions.

 ::: code-group